engage-so/engage-so.github.io/_docs/integrations/zapier.md

 # Zapier

-Engage's Zapier integration lets you send customer data and events from thousands of applications to Engage.
+Engage's Zapier integration lets you send customer data and events from 3,000+ applications to Engage.

 ## How to connect

-The Zapier integration is currently invite-only.
-You can request an invite by [clicking on the Zapier integration](https://zapier.com/developer/public-invite/126257/77e2d8fc01f13e16bc19b9ade8917470/) link in the integrations page on your Engage dashboard.
+- Log in to your [Zapier account](https://zapier.com/sign-up) or create a new account.
+- Click on the "Create Zap" button.
+- In the "Trigger" section, search for the application you want to connect to Engage.
+- Once the trigger application is setup, continue to the "Action" stage.
+- Search for Engage.

+Need inspiration?
+See everything that's possible with [Engage and Zapier](https://zapier.com/apps/engage/integrations).

 ## Send customer data to Engage